article title with env variable linked to HTTP verbs

 1. Access environment variables

 To access an environment variable in your templates, use the getEnvVar helper.
 By default, only the environment variables prefixed with MOCKOON_ are available.
-You can access the variable in your templates using the getEnvVar helper with or without the prefix.
+You can access the variable in your templates using the getEnvVar helper.
 If you omit the prefix, the helper will automatically add it:

 Copy